aasee/xtext-1/README.md

 * "==" translates to "equals". "===" is used for equality.
 * Instead of obj.getName(), you can simply use obj.name (even if "name" is private)
 * single or double quotes are allowed for strings
+* Literals are specified with #[] syntax.
+For example,

+val aList = #["a", "b"] //creates a list val String[] anArray = #["a", "b"] val aSet = #{"a", "b"}
+val aMap = #{"a" -> 0, "b" -> 1}

+* .
+Xtend supports the concept of "extension methods", which is a mechanism that allows you to "add" new methods to existing types without modifying them (or more accurately, "extend" rather than "add").

+For example, lets say I have myClass.myNewMethod(SomeExistingType).
+And lets say the variable "e" is of type "SomeExistingType", then I can write this:

+e.myNewMethod() instead of myNewMethod(e), even though myNewMethod isn't definited in SomeExistingType.
+This allows call chains that look like this: o.foo().bar() instead of bar(foo(o))

+* Xtend also includes several utility classes and static methods which can be used as extension methods.
+For example,

+"my string".toFirstUpper

+is the equivalent of

+StringExtensions.toFirstUpper("my string")

+* The implicit variable – it

+Instead of this:
+def trans2(String s) {
+var it = s
+toLowerCase // it.toLowerCase
+}

+You can do this:

+def trans1(String it) {
+toLowerCase // it.toLowerCase
+}

+* Lamda expressions are anonymous objects which can be passed to methods or stored in a variable for later evaluation.
+They are somewhat comparable to a function pointer in C/C++ (although a lambda encapsulates both the method and variables).

+Xtend lambda expressions are declared using square brackets, [].
+The parameters and the body are seperated using a pipe symbol, |.
+The body of the lambda is executed by calling its apply method.

+The following code snippet defines a lambda expression, assigned to a local variable.
+It takes a string and an integer as parameters, return the string concatenation of the two, then evaluated by passing the two arguments

+val l = [ String s, int i | s + i ]
+println(l.apply("s", 10))

+These are equivalent:

+val (String, int)=>String l = [ String s, int i | s + i ]

+val (String, int)=>String l = [ s, i | s + i ]

+Function types are useful when declaring methods that take a lambda expression as a parameter (remember that the types of parameters must always be specified), for example:

+def execute((String, int)=>String f) {
+f.apply("s", 10)
+}